 Find out how lighting can give messages, set the mood, make or break your day at school and help you to customise the space you inhabit.

 Suitable for KS3, 4 & 5

-Hands-on design workshops run Monday – Thursday during term time only
+Hands-on design workshops run Mondays – Thursdays during term time only.

-Please arrive at least 15 minutes in advance of you session.
+Please arrive at least 15 minutes in advance of your session.

 Accompanying staff free at all school events.
 Advance booking essential.
 Booking school workshops at least 12 weeks in advance is recommended.